cmohnacs/OSCbar/README.md

-# oscbar
+# OSCbar
 Calibration oscillator for the macOS menu bar

 ## Features
-oscbar lives in the macOS menu bar and functions as an on-hand test oscillator for audio engineers testing equipment or room response.
+oscbar lives in the macOS menu bar and functions as an on-hand oscillator for calibrating/testing audio equipment or room response.
+Maximum amplitude is determined by your device's interface.

+Freq range: 20 - 20k Hz

 ![alt text](https://github.com/cmohnacs/oscbar/blob/main/media/appview.png?raw=true)